 Finishing Plain Seams with a Serger

-The serger with its cut and sew function leaves a nice clean edge to the fabric.
-When you are sewing knit fabrics you can stitch and neaten all in one sitting.
+The serger, with its cut-and-sew function, leaves a nice clean edge to the fabric.
+When you are sewing knit fabrics you can stitch and neaten them all in one sitting.
 The raw edges can be finished together or separately.

 FURTHER READING: How to Use a Serger

 This finishing technique for plain seams is usually performed on an open seam.
 Press the seam open, then turn under the edges by only ⅛ inch (3mm).
 Sew along the raw edges with your straight machine stitch just to prevent the edges from fraying.

 Overcast stitching is a specialized stitch performed by many modern machines.
 It is similar to the stitching produced by a serger, but the edge is not cut as it is sewn.
 You will need an overcast presser foot.
 Overcast stitch can also be sewn by hand.